11 Things to Do in Budapest in August

 DreherFeszt| ©CarolinaC

-For two days at the end of August, Dreher's beer festival, DreherFeszt, will be organized with unique beer specialties (almost 140 beer taps) in Kőbánya and concerts on two stages.
-The list of performers includes folk-pop and rock bands.
+For two days in late August, the Dreher beer festival, DreherFeszt, will feature unique beer specialties (nearly 140 beer taps) in Kőbánya, along with concerts on two stages.
+The lineup includes folk-pop and rock bands.

-Local Dreher breweries will be serving throughout the two-day program.
-If you find that the location is a bit out of your reach, don't worry: during the event, free buses run between Örs vezér square and the festival every 30 minutes.
-For more information, visit the following website.
+Local Dreher breweries will be serving throughout the two-day event.
+If the location seems a bit out of the way, don’t worry: during the event, free shuttles run between Örs vezér Square and the festival every 30 minutes.
+For more information, visit the website below.

 11. Listen to all kinds of live music for free

-Zenélő Budapest is a summer music initiative in Budapest, involving local virtuosos playing at 16 iconic venues in the city.
-If you stop by the Várkert Bazaar, the Hungarian National Museum or Millenáris Park at the right time you can expect live classical, jazz or rock music, all for free.
+Zenélő Budapest is a summer music initiative in Budapest featuring local virtuosos performing at 16 iconic locations across the city.
+If you happen to be near the Várkert Bazaar, the Hungarian National Museum, or Millenáris Park at the right time, you can enjoy live classical music, jazz, or rock—all for free.

-The series starts in mid-August and participants include the National Philharmonic, the Hungarian State Opera Orchestra, folk performers, jazz bands, gypsy musicians and renowned choirs.
-You have all the details on the Zenélő Budapest website.
+The series begins in mid-August, and participants include the National Philharmonic, the Hungarian State Opera Orchestra, folk performers, jazz bands, Gypsy musicians, and renowned choirs.
+You can find all the details on the Zenélő Budapest website.

 Sunset at the Parliament| ©Jon Elbaz